Step 1: Sign up and create a station

 Click on the "Tag" menu item.
 You should see a list of the available tags in the dropdown that appears.

-You can check any of the listed tags or add a new one.
+You can check any of the listed tags if you wish to include these tracks under it, or add a new one.

 Step 3: Create a default pilot (All Plans except Simulcast)